 Sweet orange essential oil has a wide variety of domestic, industrial, and medicinal uses.

-Largest use of citrus essential oils including sweet orange oil is for flavouring foods, beverages, perfumes and cosmetic products.
+The largest use of citrus essential oils including sweet orange oil is for flavoring foods, beverages, perfumes, and cosmetic products.
 Industrially, it is used in soaps, body lotions, creams, anti-aging, and wrinkle-lifting applications, and as a concentrate for soft beverages, room fresheners, sprays, deodorants, biscuits, chocolates, confectionery, and bakery items.

 Sweet orange essential oil helps boost mood and increase energy, but also boasts a variety of other health benefits.
 This powerful essential oil can fight acne, relieve inflammation, promote better digestion, and improve the appearance of skin.
 It can also be used around the house to disinfect surfaces and freshen the air.

 Sweet orange oil is beneficial in improving digestion and relieving from constipation as it is a cholagogue that stimulates the flow of bile from the liver.
-In addition, it’s carminative and antispasmodic properties helps in relieving flatulence and reduce stomach ache.
-It is a strong stimulant and helps in secretion of healthy enzyme and hormone.
+In addition, it’s carminative and antispasmodic properties help in relieving flatulence and reduce stomach ache.
+It is a strong stimulant and helps in the secretion of healthy enzymes and hormones.

 To benefit as digestive aid, orange oil can be use any of the following methods.

-- Mix a few drops to a carrier oil and message on abdomen area.
+- Mix a few drops to a carrier oil and massage on the abdomen area.

-- Add few drops of sweet orange oil to a glass of water and take internally.
+- Add a few drops of sweet orange oil to a glass of water and take it internally.

 - Diffuse the oil throughout the home 15–20 minutes before eating.
 This particular method is helpful in aiding digestion.

-Sweet orange oil is one of the best choices as anti-depressant.
-Its uplifting aroma helps to reduce stress, fatigue and anxiety and uplift mood and increase energy and mental clarity.
+Sweet orange oil is one of the best choices as an anti-depressant.
+Its uplifting aroma helps to reduce stress, fatigue, and anxiety and uplift mood and increase energy and mental clarity.
 The limonene present in the orange oil is an anxiolytic compound.

-Limonene present in the sweet orange oil is known to be an anti-oxidant that helps to fight free radicals.
-In addition, sweet orange oil is also known as a tonic and helps helps strengthen all systems of the body.
+Limonene present in the sweet orange oil is known to be an antioxidant that helps to fight free radicals.
+In addition, sweet orange oil is also known as a tonic and helps strengthen all systems of the body.